killermann/Problematic-Activism/content/blog/fixing-the-wrong-part-of-a-defunding-the-police-comic/index.md

 tags: ["Lost the Plot", "Sockpuppeting Vox Populi", "Hearts & Minds"]
 ---

-In what I hope will be a masterful feat of self-awareness and self-effacing irony, I'm going to critique someone else's critique, largely to make the point that the critique wasn't needed.
+In what I hope will be a masterful feat of self-awareness and self-effacing irony, I'm going to critique someone else's critique, largely to make the point that the critique wasn't helpful.
 And!
 Somehow!
 That I believe _my doing it now_ will help.

 Here goes.